BestTimesToVisit.com Logo

 money

-While credit cards are accepted in many tourist areas and larger establishments, always have some Peruvian Soles (PEN) on hand for smaller vendors, markets, and local buses.
-ATMs are widely available, but inform your bank of your travel dates to avoid card blocks.
+While credit cards are accepted in many tourist areas and larger restaurants, always carry some Peruvian Soles (PEN) for smaller purchases, markets, and local buses.
+ATMs are widely available, but inform your bank you'll be traveling to avoid card blocks.

 culture